CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 Values:
 - "liquid": (required, item id) the item (a liquid)
 - "amount": (optional, integer/min-max array) amount of liquid to place (a value of 0 defaults to the item's default charges)
-- "chance": (optional, integer/min-max array) one-in-X chance of spawning a liquid, default value is 1 (100%)
+- "chance": (optional, integer/min-max array) one in x chance of spawning a liquid, default value is 1 (100%)

 Example for dropping a default amount of gasoline (200 units) on the ground:
 ```JSON